sidekiq/sidekiq/Pro-Changes.md

   longer seamlessly process batches created with Sidekiq Pro 1.x.
   As always, upgrade one major version at a time to ensure a smooth transition.
+- Fix edge case where a parent batch could expire before a child batch was finished processing, leading to missing batches [#2889]

 3.1.0
 ---------